demidko/kq/README.md

 # Analyze

-Command-line JSON processor with Kotlin dsl.
+Modern JSON processor with readable syntax.

 ## Usage

-1. Start the container with the desired directory:
+Start the container with the desired directory:

 ```shell
 docker run -v desired/dir:/opt -it demidko/analyze
 ```

-2. To start analysis select your ndjson:
+To start analysis select your ndjson:

 ```shell
 analyze file.ndjson
 ```

-3. Then enter any queries in any order, separated by commas, for example:
+Then enter any queries in any order, separated by commas, for example:

 ```kotlin
 max { long("size") }